sdelafond/scout-client/README.markdown

-# Scout Server Monitoring Agent
+# Pingdom Server Monitoring Agent

-[Scout](https://scoutapp.com) is an easy-to-use hosted server monitoring service.
+[Scout](https://server.pingdom.com) is an easy-to-use hosted server monitoring service.
 The `scout` Ruby gem reports metrics to our service.
 The agent runs plugins, configured via the Scout web interface, to monitor a server.
-[View a list of available plugins on our website](https://scoutapp.com/plugin_urls) and [their source on Github](http://github.com/scoutapp/scout-plugins).
+[View a list of available plugins on our website](https://server.pingdom.com/plugin_urls) and [their source on Github](http://github.com/scoutserver/scout-plugins).

 ## Installing